 Article 1 – Controller

-The controller of the processing of the personal data is: Organic People., located in (3531 EP) Utrecht at Jan Pieterszoon Coenstraat, the Netherlands and registered at the Chamber of Commerce in the Netherlands with the number 78488591.
+The controller of the processing of the personal data is Organic People., located in (1022 LA) Amsterdam at Elzenhagensingel, the Netherlands, and registered at the Chamber of Commerce in the Netherlands with the number 78488591.
 If you have any questions or remarks, please contact our customer experience department (firstname.lastname@example.org).

 Article 2 – What kind of personal data do we collect on our website?